Graphic Design Jobs UK

 Sketches & Wireframes

-Before entering the user testing stage, I created a series of sketches and wireframes.
-My sketches were based on the initial user interviews, and user journeys/flows.
-These helped to refine how the features would come together on screen and to accelerate decision-making through visualisation without losing time, the mid fidelity wireframes were then created in Figma to be used for the user testing.
+At this stage I created a series of sketches and wireframes.
+These helped to refine how the features would come together on screen and to accelerate decision-making through visualisation without losing time, the mid fidelity wireframes were then created in Figma.

 I came back to the sketches & wireframes throughout the entire design process to make sure that I didn’t lose sight of our primary goals and ideas.